rchapman2000/COVID-WasteWater-NE/README.md

 *Images to be added*

-### S Gene cases
+### S-Gene cases
-The utility can be seen in the case S gene samples when new lineages are added.
+The utility can be seen in the case S-Gene samples when new lineages are added.
 If one lineage was on its own one week, but a new lineages with an identical S-gene profile is added.
 The lineage which has previously been called on its own is now called as a group.
 However the computer would not see the group name and lineage name as the same, causing a discrepancy.

 *Images to be added*